 You have pneumonia, which is an infection in your lungs.
-In the hospital, your doctors and nurses helped you breathe better.
-They also gave you medicine to help your body get rid of the germs that caused the pneumonia.
-And, they made sure you got enough liquids and nutrition.
+In the hospital, your health care providers helped you breathe better.
+They also gave you medicine to help your body get rid of the germs that cause pneumonia.
+They also made sure you got enough liquids and nutrients.

 What to Expect at Home

-- Your coughing will slowly get better over 7 to 14 days.
+- Your cough will slowly get better over 7 to 14 days.

 - Your energy level may take 2 weeks or more to return to normal.

 You will need to take time off work.
 For a while, you might not be able to do other things that you are used to doing.

 Breathing warm, moist air helps loosen the sticky mucus that may make you feel like you are choking.
 Other things that may also help include: